pasqLisena/iso-language-converter/README.md

   // if not specified, guess on the input
   from: 1,

-  // number of ISO 639 from 1 to 5, or 'label'
+  // number of ISO 639 from 1 to 5, 'label' or 'script'
   // if not specified, guess on the input
   to: 'label',